Categorial Independence and L\'evy Processes: Independence in tensor categories

-For a formal proof there are some subtleties to consider, mainly caused by the problem that in a concrete tensor category it can happen that tensor products of different factors can yield the same object.
-One has to be very careful what is meant by "build up from natural transformations", because one cannot conclude, just by looking at the object, which instance of a natural transformation is the right one to apply.
-But all of these subleties are the same in MacLanes original coherence theorem, so we refer the reader to the discussion on this in the literature.
+\begin{Observation} Mac Lanes's coherence theorem extends to diagrams built up from the natural transformations $\alpha$, $l$, $r$ and $\Eins$.
+For a formal statement, there are some subtleties to consider, mainly caused by the problem that in a concrete tensor category it can happen that tensor products of different factors can yield the same object.
+Also, one has to be very careful what is meant by ``built up from natural transformations''; e.g., $\iota^1_{A,A},\iota^2_{A,A}\colon A\to A\boxtimes A$ will typically not be equal.